 - Unexplained vomiting

 - Muscle contractions in the intestine.
 The walls of the intestines are lined with layers of muscle that contract as they move food through your digestive tract.
-Contractions that are stronger and last longer than normal can cause gas, bloating and diarrhea.
-Weak intestinal contractions can slow food passage and lead to hard, dry stools.
+Contractions that are stronger and last longer than usual can cause gas, bloating and diarrhea.
+Weak contractions can slow food passage and lead to hard, dry stools.

 - Early life stress.
 People exposed to stressful events, especially in childhood, tend to have more symptoms of IBS.